gilnobrega/farmr/README.md

    - `` sh run.sh `` if you're setting up your farmer (main machine)
    - ``sh run_harvester.sh `` if it's a harvester.

 The script will install dart, git, screen and setup the client for you.
+Do **not run it as root**, it will issue "sudo" and ask for your password when/if necessary.

 #### Other amd64/arm64 Linux distros
 1. Install dart, git and screen using your distro's package manager